Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 100% coverage with a clear description for the single 'url' parameter.
-The tool description does not add new semantics beyond the schema's description, so a baseline score of 3 is appropriate.
+Schema coverage is 100% and the single parameter (url) is well-described.
+The description does not add additional parameter-level detail beyond the schema, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.